 Bright Star Mobile Library provides an invaluable service to these communities, but their operations are not without constraints.
-One of the challenges is that their services are interrupted during school holidays, which total almost five months out of the year.
+One of the challenges is that BSML school visits are interrupted due to school holidays, which total almost five months out of the year.
 An even greater issue is that Bright Star is only able to serve primary schools, so when students move on to the 6th grade, they no longer have access to the mobile libraries.
 Although Bright Star would like to provide services to more schools, their operations are stretched to the limits of their capacity with available resources and requests from new schools for their services cannot be accommodated.

-Bright Star Mobile Library has a plan to combat these constraints, which keep thousands of children without access to books for almost half of each year: build a permanent brick-and-mortar location.
-Building a permanent library would not only allow for consistent access for the students, it would open up Bright Star to all youth in the area, regardless of the school they attend.
-The permanent library would also be inclusive to those not currently attending school, bringing the world of reading to young people who would never have exposure otherwise.
+Bright Star Mobile Library plans to combat these constraints, which keep thousands of children without access to books for almost half of each year, by building a permanent brick-and-mortar location.
+The permanent library would open up Bright Star to all youth in the area who are interested in reading, including children of religious and informal schools, as well as children who are not currently enrolled in school.
+The will bring the world of reading to young people who would never have exposure otherwise.
 Increasing literacy amongst this vulnerable population and providing them a safe space to learn will open up a world of new opportunities.
 The impact of Bright Star would grow exponentially with the construction of a permanent location and their vision to foster peace and tolerance would be further realized.

 If you wish to help Bright Star Mobile Library establish their first permanent library location, visit Give2Asia’s donation site here.
 Your contribution will support the gift of reading for generations of young people in Pakistan!